bdangit/chef-influxdb/README.md

 default, `some_hash` is `node[:influxdb][:config]`.

 ## Client Libraries
-These are TODO.
-At present, this cookbook will not actually install client libraries, although it will soon.

-As of now, the official client libraries are Ruby, Python, Javascript, and Node.
-By default, the Ruby client is installed.
-To install others simply do:
+Right now, this cookbook only supports the Ruby and CLI client libraries so as not to add too many dependencies.
+That might change in the near future.
+By default, the Ruby client is enabled, while the CLI client is disabled.
+To enable a flavor of client, set:

-`node.default[:influxdb][:clients] = ['python']`
+`node.default[:influxdb][:client][:my_flavor][:enable] = true`

-You can also install the CLI for InfluxDB via:

-`node.default[:influxdb][:clients] = ['python', 'cli']`

 ## Author and License
 Simple Finance <ops@simple.com>

 Apache License, Version 2.0